spf13/afero/README.md

 * Interoperation between a variety of file system types
 * A set of interfaces to encourage and enforce interoperability between backends
 * An atomic cross platform memory backed file system
-* Support for compositional file systems by joining various different file systems (see httpFs)
+* Support for compositional (union) file systems by combining multiple file systems acting as one
-* Filtering of calls to intercept opening / modifying files, several filters may be stacked.
-* Unions of filesystems to overlay two filesystems.
-These may be stacked.
+* Specialized backends which modify existing filesystems (Read Only, Regexp filtered)
 * A set of utility functions ported from io, ioutil & hugo to be afero aware